SandataRa/SandataRa/README.md

 ### Hello, it's Sandra! 👋

-I’m a freelance Data Engineer with +7 years of experience in diverse industries (Finance / Technology / Automotive / Media).
+I'm a Data Engineer with 7+ years of experience working for multiple companies.
 I'm sharing my journey in data engineering and automation.

 Let's collaborate together! 😄